 A significant amount of greenwaste had recently been discharged at the site.
-There were small amounts of unacceptable waste at the site that would need to be removed.
+There were small pockets of unacceptable waste at the site that the consent holder was required to have removed.
+There were no issues in regards to odour and the site was well drained considering the weather conditions at the time of inspection.